 Aerial View of the New Town Square

-This view (looking south towards Dublin Blvd.) is set from one of the perimeter buildings that overlooks the Town Square.
+This view (looking south toward Dublin Blvd.) is set from one of the perimeter buildings that overlooks the Town Square.
 The Town Square is the central gathering space in Downtown Dublin, with a variety of spaces for all to enjoy and people-watch.

-The view across Dublin Blvd. is an extension of the existing Golden Gate Drive that connects to the West Dublin/Pleasanton BART Station.
+The view across Dublin Boulevard is an extension of the existing Golden Gate Drive that connects to the West Dublin/Pleasanton BART Station.
 This gateway to the Downtown gives a peek into the Town Square and invites the community for a visit.

 From above, it’s possible to see how mixed uses are configured.
 Blocks are designed to allow for parking structures to be hidden by buildings that surround them.
 There is enough space for courtyards in the middle and to mix smaller and larger buildings.